 Do you consider yourself to be part of a spiritual system with a universal plan?
 Spirituality evolves as we journey on the path of life.
 So, travel well.
 Live well.
 To live our lives well, I mean that we must grow and evolve on our journey.
 Allow life to shape us and become all that we can become.

 Our journey is full of capabilities that creatively combine to create the kind of life we believe is worth living.
 The experience that we produce every day is guided by and reflects our inner life.
-Our beliefs, values, and even how we care for ourselves emotionally creates our identity, and our identity gives rise to our future — what we spend most of our time thinking about.
-Hopefully, the future matters most, to us.
+Our beliefs, values, and even how we care for ourselves emotionally create our identity.
+Our identity gives rise to our future — what we spend most of our time thinking about.
+Hopefully, the future matters most to us.

 Feel Flow in Life

 Ancient texts have referred to “saving yourself.”
 Philosophers such as Aristotle and Plato were concerned with “virtue,” “morality,” and “reasonable thought.”
-In the last century, Psychologists have applied practical application to “emotional healing” and “recovery,” in the form of counseling or therapy.
+In the last century, Psychologists have applied practical application to “emotional healing” and “recovery” in counseling or therapy.
 We often talk about aligning our personal goals with the “flow of life.”